rogerfarrell/Notes/Vim-tips.md

 subtitle: '[[vim]]'
 ---

-# To do

-- [ ] Write a note about Vim GREP, referring to this superb article: <https://thevaluable.dev/regular-expression-basics-vim-grep/>

----

 # Find/replace

 - Immediately after searching a pattern with `/` use `c//e` to replace the currently highlighted match.
-- Refer to `:help pattern-atoms` for some basic info about Vim's default GREP flavor.
+- Refer to `:help pattern-atoms` for some basic info about Vim's default GREP flavor.[^1]

+[^1]: Write a note about Vim GREP, referring to this superb article: <https://thevaluable.dev/regular-expression-basics-vim-grep/>

 # Multiplexing